arkency/posts/posts/2020-04-27-rails-event-store-1-dot-0-the-past-present-and-future.md

 ---

 [Rails Event Store](https://railseventstore.org) is a Ruby library to persist, retrieve, publish and organize application architecture around domain events in an event-driven fashion.
-It's not a database itself, building on top of and existing (typically an SQL) data store in the application.
+It's not a database itself — it is built on top of an existing (typically SQL) data store in the application.
 It makes a great foundation for CQRS, Event Sourcing and loosely coupled components in applications driven by domain events.

 We've just reached [1.0 milestone](https://github.com/RailsEventStore/rails_event_store/releases/tag/v1.0.0)!